parabix/parabix-devel-mirror/README-radicalcount.md

 # README-radicalcount

 Radical Count is a program built based off of `ucount`.
 Given file(s) and the Kangxi radical expression, it counts the occurences of characters with the corresponding radical in the input file(s).
+If you are using the index mode, please refer to the "No." column of this [list](https://www.yellowbridge.com/chinese/radicals.php) for reference.

 For more information on the Kangxi Radical System, please visit: https://en.wikipedia.org/wiki/Kangxi_radical or https://www.yellowbridge.com/chinese/radicals.php

 ## **Installation**

-To build Radical Count, type `make radicalcount` into the terminal.
+To build Radical Count, run `make radicalcount` in the `build` directory.

 ## **How to Run Radical Count**

  Go into the bin diretory and run the following command to use Radical Count.

-    ./radicalcount <Radical Expression> <Path(s) of Input File(s)>
+    ./radicalcount [OPTIONS] <Radical Expression> <Path(s) of Input File(s)>

+For sample testcases, please refer to [radicaltest.xml](https://cs-git-research.cs.surrey.sfu.ca/cameron/parabix-devel/blob/delta-radicalgrep/QA/radicaltest/radicaltest.xml).

 ## Example 1: Single Radical Input